MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-rbac-azure-ad.md

 ## Next steps

-For more information about how to secure Kubernetes clusters, see [Access and identity options for AKS][rbac-authorization].
+For more information about how to secure Kubernetes clusters, see [Access and identity options for AKS](/azure/aks/concepts-identity#kubernetes-rbac).

-For best practices on identity and resource control, see [Best practices for authentication and authorization in AKS][operator-best-practices-identity].
+For best practices on identity and resource control, see [Best practices for authentication and authorization in AKS](/azure/aks/operator-best-practices-identity).